ed-rw/technical_writing/software_org_rubric/software_org_rubric.md

 Work/life balance often gets rolled up in to benefits, but I think it is something to consider separately as there are other aspects of it aside from "unlimited PTO" and "flexible work hours".
-The pandemic managed to move working remotely from being a benefit to being a way of doing business now (one silver lining from COVID).
+The COVID-19 pandemic managed to move working remotely from being a benefit to being a way of doing business now (one silver lining from COVID).
 What I'm thinking about with work/life balance involves the paid time off, but also things like how often do I have to work outside my desired work hours?
 How easy is it to disconnect from work?

-Now I have to talk about having engineers "on call" here.
+Now I have to mention having engineers "on call" here.
 I view on call as a necessary evil.
 It vastly improves the structure of teams and positively influences the the code and systems quality, but at best it is going to negatively affect work/lift balance and at worst it can destroy it.

-TODO: finish
+I'm not going to give suggestions on how to handle this here (because I'd end up on a rant) but this tradeoff should be acknowledged and monitored by managers, product owners and technical leaders.